ArduPilot/ardupilot_wiki/dev/source/docs/git-submodules.rst

     git submodule update

 from the root of the ardupilot tree.
-That will check all submodules for updates in the diydrones repository and will pull in changes as needed.
+That will check all submodules for updates in the ardupilot repository and will pull in changes as needed.

 Disaster recovery
 -----------------